Multiple homes catch fire after plane crashes into New Jersey neighborhood

-Officials say a Cessna 414 crashed into a home at 11 a.m. on Berkley and Princeton avenues.
+Officials say a Cessna 414 crashed into a home at 11 a.m. on Berkley and Princeton avenues in Colonia.

 No other civilians on the ground were impacted.